relikd/baRSS/README.md

 ```

 4. Limit the number of displayed articles per feed menu.
-**Note:** displayed unread count may be different than the unread items inside ('Open unread' will open hidden items too).
+**Note:** displayed unread count may be different than the unread items inside.
+'Open all unread' will open hidden items too.
 ```
 defaults write de.relikd.baRSS articlesInMenuLimit -int 40
 ```

 5. You can change the appearance of colors throughout the application.
-E.g., The tint color of the menu bar icon and the color of the blue dot of unread articles.
+E.g., The tint color of the menu bar icon and the color of the blue unread articles dot.
 ```
 defaults write de.relikd.baRSS colorStatusIconTint -string "#37F"
 defaults write de.relikd.baRSS colorUnreadIndicator -string "#FBA33A"